WHS Monck Observatory

 - A Haystack Observatory 2.3 meter Small Radio Telescope (SRT) capable of continuum and spectral line observations in the L-Band at 1420 MHz.
 This radio astronomy kit provides everything needed to introduce students to the field of radio astronomy.
 A radio telescope is an excellent teaching tool as it involves the combined technologies of microwave engineering and digital computing.
 Its use involves astronomy, digital signal processing, software development, and analysis.

 - A 5cm Solar Telescope that is equipped with an H-alpha (656.3 nm) filter, enabling images of the chomosphere to be captured.
-Click here to view an image of the March 29, 2006 partial solar eclipse observed from the roof of the physics building.
+An image of the March 29, 2006 partial solar eclipse observed from the roof of the physics building.

 - An Atmospheric and Space Weather Monitor (AWESOME).
 Earth's ionosphere reacts strongly to the intense x-ray and ultraviolet radiation released during explosions on the Sun called solar flares or Coronal Mass Ejections.
 Using a receiver to monitor the signal strength from distant VLF transmitters, and noting unusual changes as the waves bounce off the ionosphere, TCD students can directly monitor and track these Sudden Ionospheric Disturbances (SIDs).
 Students can also use the detector to study distant lightening strikes, sprites and a variety of other atmospheric phenomena.
 Our AWESOME monitor was supplied by Stanford University due to our participation in International Heliophysical Year 2007.